yuchengzhang24/library-management-system/README.md

-# library-management-system
-Library management system in C++ to demonstrate proficiency in OOP concepts and the ability to write modular, maintainable, and scalable code.

 # **Read Me**

 ## Description
-Develop a system to manage a library's operations.
+Develop a Library management system in C++ to demonstrate proficiency in OOP concepts and the ability to write modular, maintainable, and scalable code.

 ## Features
 - **User Management**: Add, update, delete, and search for users (students, teachers, etc.).